-(9) Speaker: Jordi Garcia-Ojalvo, Department of Medicine and Life Sciences, University Pompeu Fabra, Barcelona information processing comes about is a complicated task, due to the difficulty of uncoupling the intrinsic dynamical character of cells with the dynamics of the environment.
-In this talk I will consider a special type of ultra-dormant cells with a very simple internal state, namely bacterial spores, and discuss how these cells monitor their environment in the presence of periodic trains of nutrients.
+(10) Speaker: Jordi Garcia-Ojalvo, Department of Medicine and Life Sciences, University Pompeu Fabra, Barcelona ultra-dormant cells with a very simple internal state, namely bacterial spores, and discuss how these cells monitor their environment in the presence of periodic trains of nutrients.
 Our results show that spores use an integrate-and-fire mechanism, analogous to that employed by neurons, to decide when to germinate.
 The model is validated by genetic and chemical perturbations, both in silico and in vivo.